 Financial Police Interrogate KPM’s and TNG’s Senior Management and Employees

 On December 24th, the Financial Police begin interrogating KPM and TNG employees, and issue a summons for Anatolie Stati.
-In the following days, KPM’s General Manager, Serhei Cornegruta and the Deputy Manager General for Finance for KPM and TNG, Veaceslav Stejar, are questioned.
+In the following days, KPM’s General Manager, Sergiu Cornegruta and the Deputy Manager General for Finance for KPM and TNG, Veaceslav Stejar, are questioned.
 Cornegruta claims to have been denied the right to legal counsel, which Kazakhstan disputes.
 He is released later that day.

 Other Kazakh Agencies Dismiss Financial Police Findings About the Type of Pipeline